-- → Use signs and posters to increase awareness of good handwashing techniques - → Provide regular prompts to staff reminding them to avoid touching their face and to cough/sneeze into their arm - → Provide cleaning products such as hand sanitiser around the workplace, in addition to washing facilities, and make sure that these remain well stocked - → Provide hand drying facilities either paper towels or electrical dryers - → Develop a detailed cleaning schedule outlining the frequency and level of cleaning required in each area and who is responsible for the cleaning - → Adopt 'clean as you use' systems for shared facilities and equipment to keep up with cleaning requirements - → Ensure any crockery and cutlery in shared kitchen areas is cleaned with warm, general purpose detergent and dried thoroughly before being stored for re-use - Encourage staff to stay on-site during working hours rather than going to other premises during breaks - → If staff have to use security devices such as keypads to enter the business through controlled areas, you should either seek alternatives or implement cleaning and diversification arrangements
+- → Use signs and posters to increase awareness of good handwashing techniques - → Provide regular prompts to staff reminding them to avoid touching their face and to cough/sneeze into their arm - → Provide cleaning products such as hand sanitiser around the workplace, in addition to washing facilities, and make sure that these remain well stocked - → Provide hand drying facilities either paper towels or electrical dryers - → Develop a detailed cleaning schedule outlining the frequency and level of cleaning required in each area and who is responsible for the cleaning

-- → Limit the use of high touch items such as printers and whiteboards - → Ensure good ventilation throughout the office and keep windows open where appropriate - → Check that any ventilation or air conditioning systems that normally use a recirculation mode are set up to run on full outside air where this is possible - → Develop a process for decontamination if a member of staff is suspected or a known case of COVID-19 is reported - → Develop a process to ensure staff know what to do if someone feels unwell whilst at work - → Advise staff of the current guidance on PPE which states that workplaces should not encourage the precautionary use of PPE to protect against COVID-19 outside clinical settings - → Advise staff on the latest information on the use of face coverings in the workplace
+- → Adopt 'clean as you use' systems for shared facilities and equipment to keep up with cleaning requirements - → Ensure any crockery and cutlery in shared kitchen areas is cleaned with warm, general purpose detergent and dried thoroughly before being stored for re-use - → Encourage staff to stay on-site during working hours rather than going to other premises during breaks - → If staff have to use security devices such as keypads to enter the business through controlled areas, you should either seek alternatives or implement cleaning and diversification arrangements - → Limit the use of high touch items such as printers and whiteboards - → Ensure good ventilation throughout the office and keep windows open where appropriate - → Check that any ventilation or air conditioning systems that normally use a recirculation mode are set up to run on full outside air where this is possible - → Develop a process for decontamination if a member of staff is suspected or a known case of Covid-19 is reported - → Develop a process to ensure staff know what to do if someone feels unwell whilst at work

+- → Advise staff of the current guidance on PPE which states that workplaces should not encourage the precautionary use of PPE to protect against Covid-19 outside clinical settings - → Advise staff on the latest information on the use of face coverings in the workplace

-- Health Protection Scotland have provided some useful resources in relation to hand hygiene and guidance for nonhealthcare settings along with a poster for key messages in the workplace - The Scottish Government has published advice on the public use of face coverings recommending that these should be used in enclosed spaces where physical distancing is difficult.
-Face coverings are also now mandatory in some environments such as retail and public transport.
-Employers should support staff who wish to wear a face covering in their workplace even where this is not required by law. - The UK Government has provided specific guidance on COVID-19 decontamination in non-healthcare settings - The World Health Organisation has produced interim guidance on the cleaning and disinfection of environmental surfaces in the context of COVID-19 which includes a section on non-healthcare settings - Unite have also outlined some examples of procedural infection controls and facilities for the workplace
+- Health Protection Scotland have provided some useful resources in relation to hand hygiene and guidance for nonhealthcare settings along with a poster for key messages in the workplace - The Scottish Government general guidance for safer work places (published on 17 Aug 2020) also includes specific advice on cleaning the workplace before re-opening, enhanced hygiene and keeping the workplace clean - The Scottish Government has published advice on the public use of face coverings recommending that these should be used in enclosed spaces where physical distancing is difficult.
+Face coverings are also now mandatory in some environments including communal workspaces such as corridors and canteens (see full guidance on the use of face coverings in the workplace).
+Employers should support staff who wish to wear a face covering in their workplace even where this is not required by law.

-- IOSH have prepared a workplace hygiene factsheet which includes a caution/care checklist - CIBSE have published some best practice advice on ventilation and the use HVAC equipment in order to reduce the risk of COVID-19 transmission
+- The UK Government has provided specific guidance on Covid-19 decontamination in non-healthcare settings - The World Health Organisation has produced interim guidance on the cleaning and disinfection of environmental surfaces in the context of Covid-19 which includes a section on non-healthcare settings - Unite have also outlined some examples of procedural infection controls and facilities for the workplace - IOSH have prepared a workplace hygiene factsheet which includes a caution/care checklist - CIBSE have published some best practice advice on ventilation and the use HVAC equipment in order to reduce the risk of Covid-19 transmission